oracle/apex/starter-apps/qask/readme.md

 qAsk is used to run a Q&A session.
 It can be used during a lecture or class to gauge understanding of material, interests of a crowd or solicit feedback.
 No account is needed for participation - a QR code is scanned to join a Session.

+The first Administrative user will be created during the installation process as the installing user's email address.
+If that is not available, and the installing user's username is an email address, that will be used.
+If neither is available, the first Administrative user will need to be added to the ACL by editing the application post-install.

 Installation Steps
 ------------------------------------
 1. Download the .zip file in this directory